TileDB-Inc/TileDB-CSharp/sources/TileDB.CSharp/README.md

 *
     __From the .NET CLI:__

-    When building or publishing a project you can to specify the `-r <your_rid>` option to provide an RID, or the `--use-current-runtime true` option to use the RID of the building machine.
+    When building or publishing a project you can specify the `-r <your_rid>` option to provide an RID.

-> Consult the .NET documentation for more info.
+> Consult the .NET documentation for more information.

-The supported RIDs are:
+Native binaries are provided for the following RIDs, and all that derive from them such as `win10-x64` or `ubuntu-x64`:

 * `win-x64`
 * `linux-x64`
 * `osx-x64`
 * `osx-arm64`

-### Updating TileDB Embedded
+### Patching TileDB Embedded

-TileDB Embedded is distributed in a separate NuGet package from the C# interface, which means that you can use a newer version of it by updating the `TileDB.Native` package in your project.
+You can update to a newer patch version of TileDB Embedded by explicitly specifying a version of the [`TileDB.Native`](https://nuget.org/packages/TIleDB.Native) package in your project.